Skip to main content

 email, email_verified

-Once the user authorized the requested scopes, claims are returned in an ID Token and are also available through the /userinfo endpoint.
+After the user approves the scopes, the ID Token includes the requested claims, which are also available through the /userinfo endpoint.

 OIDC Providers